muntashir/3net.js/README.md

     var inputLayer = 400;
     var hiddenLayer = 25;
     var outputLayer = 10;
-    var neuron = "rectifier";               // Currently sigmoid and rectifier are supported
+    var neuron = "rectifier";               // The activation function.
+Can be "rectifier", "sigmoid", or "tanh"

     //If neuron is not specified, the default sigmoid will be used var net = three_net.createNet(inputLayer, hiddenLayer, outputLayer, neuron);